Proceedings

 See particularly the chapters on quality and standards,

-Bowden, J and Marton, F. (1998) The University of Learning:
+student learning and changing assessment procedures. - Bowden, J and Marton, F. (1998) The University of Learning:

 Beyond competence and quality London: Kogan Page.
 For